KatTheGit/sylvan-row/assets/README.md

 A player may move freely if unobstructed by the map, aim and shoot freely at all times, and shoot their secondary once it is charged.
 These are the player's rights and may not be inhibited by other players and their abilities (i.e. stun, root).

+Characters must be designed to be playable on a controller.

 ## 2.2.
 Stunning and Control